 9. Become a Certified Substance Abuse Counselor!

-After you complete the required work experience hours and any additional requirements set forth by your local addictions board, AND pass the written exam, you will be eligible for CSAC certification.
+After you complete the required work experience hours and any additional requirements set forth by your local addictions board, AND pass the written exam, you will be eligible for CSAC/CADC certification.

-After obtaining your state certification, you can apply for national or international reciprocity.
+After obtaining your state certification, you may qualify for national or international reciprocity through ICRC.

 Click here for more information about how to become a National Certified Addiction Counselor (NCAC I) through NAADAC.